interlay/interlay.github.io/docs/start/redeem.md

-# Redeem PolkaBTC
+# Redeem interBTC

-PolkaBTC can be redeemed at any point in time for BTC on the Bitcoin blockchain.
-To receive BTC for your existing PolkaBTC, follow this guide.
+interBTC can be redeemed at any point in time for BTC on the Bitcoin blockchain.
+To receive BTC for your existing interBTC, follow this guide.

 At the end of this guide you will have:

-- [x] Redeemed your first PolkaBTC from the PolkaBTC app
+- [x] Redeemed your first interBTC from the interBTC app
-- [X] Received BTC for the redeemed PolkaBTC in your Bitcoin wallet
+- [X] Received BTC for the redeemed interBTC in your Bitcoin wallet

 ## Video Guide